ndp/ndp.github.io/_posts/2023-03-07-go-to-my-head-story.md

 Instead, I like to approach new projects by _reluctantly adopting technology_.
 As a result of this practice, my projects tend to have fewer dependencies than my peers' projects.
 It's the agile approach of only adding a tool when you feel real pain in not having it.
 For example, for one web app we built from the start, we didn't even select a database nor create the  schema for weeks into the project.
 (In fact, we did user testing on our production app before we had a database!)
 Instead, we simply modeled what we needed to in data structures built-in to the language.
 When we adopted a database eventually, we had an strong idea about what the schema and data looked like.

 I tend to think of Typescript as a low-bar for new projects, but this time I even questioned that.
-When building [gotomyhead.site], I started with am empty directory.
+When building [gotomyhead.site](https://gototmyhead.site), I started with am empty directory.
 And as soon as I decided to forego Typescript, I wondered how few dependencies I could get away with.
 It became a _cleanse_, or sorts, and I ended up without _any_ libraries or dependencies.
 Although this little app could be a standard database-driven web app, it didn't need to be.
 Here's a blow-by-blow description of how I developed a no-tech web app:

 ### Data